Cornelia1425/capstone/README.md

          - teacher can post danceclass. do not worry for now.

 // ok i did,
  => tailwind and css combine, login function, done
  => all classes are display in the Calendar, week or month? or both?
+Done => have the CalendarCard component reusable, use it to all Calendar Components, done

+ => add BOOK Button to each cell in calendar, done

+ => have the cell in their places, which means 10-12 at the top, 20-22 at the bottom, time slot, maybe just in CalendarAll, because it will be too empty for each teacher? need to do it to see.
+ =>give up the more flexible for example(10:30-11:30) option. just have teacher post on their slot now, and have book button. done

+=> students Calendar show enrollment, student can post by click on BOOK button

+ wish list
+ // search by style,
+    House
+    Hip Hop
+    later can add locking, popping, waacking,

+note today -
+// calendar package, FullCalendar, hmmm.

+// => ok today i finally know how do i grab the user_id, the name should be the same as the login post part!!, this done
+// => now i need to grab the dance_class_id, still not working

+=> Enrollment data: undefined,  Enrollment data: undefined is logged suggests that the frontend is not receiving the expected JSON data from the backend after a successful POST request.

+// ok.. displaying might be ready.. it's just not grabbing the button click data from front end...